 when I said earlier that the meaning of forgiveness differs from

 person to person and circumstance to circumstance?
-Well, the reason we
+Well, the reason

-we can say we've forgiven, without really
+that we can say we've forgiven, without really forgiving as we

-take credit for the total act of this very important virtue.
+credit for the total act of this very important virtue.

 forgiveness up into.
 You can decide for yourself, which level(s)

 you've chosen to grant to the people in your life.
 Some of these may